| Family MattersThis interview, done for Third Way on the

 such a different world that its hard to bring them into

+the discussion.
 Do you believe that chimpanzees have souls?

 Ah, theres a good one!
 You know, its strange: